Pragma Engine Architecture Overview #

 While Kotlin is not the most commonly used language, we use it because it relies on the same core JVM libraries that power some of the world’s largest games (for example Fortnite and League of Legends).
 Our team has extensive experience with the stack based on our experience working on these massive game titles.
 Kotlin provides a more pleasant syntax that is immediately familiar to anyone with experience in c++, c#, or java, therefore we decided it was worth adopting compared to vanilla Java.

-Why MySql? #
+Why MySQL? #

-Similar to our choice of the JVM, we use MySql because it powers some of the largest games in the world and we have extensive experience with it.
+Similar to our choice of the JVM, we use MySQL because it powers some of the largest games in the world and we have extensive experience with it.
 We have many Postgres fans in the studio, but we make decisions based on practical considerations that minimize risk– in this case industry validation and in-house experience.